 The Institute's experts have conducted over 300 training sessions on professional journalistic standards, journalistic ethics, fundraising, building government-public-media cooperation, and media literacy.
-Since the beginning of the full-scale invasion, the POID has held over 70 training sessions on countering disinformation for teachers, librarians, judges, prosecutors, journalists, students, and government officials.
+Since the beginning of the war, the POID has held over 70 training sessions on countering disinformation for teachers, librarians, judges, prosecutors, journalists, students, and government officials.